jeltsch/actions-cabal-build/README.md

 Usage
 -----

-This actions has neither inputs nor outputs.
+This action has neither inputs nor outputs.
 It just expects the Cabal package to build in `$GITHUB_WORKSPACE`.

 You need to have [GHCup][ghcup] installed.
 GitHub’s `ubuntu-latest`